-Whether you’re planning the perfect family-friendly Fourth of July getaway or hoping to create your own Girls Trip experience at ESSENCE Fest, July is New Orleans is filled with plenty to do and enjoy in the Crescent City.
+Whether you’re planning the perfect family-friendly Fourth of July getaway or hoping to stop by an outdoor festival, July in New Orleans is filled with plenty to do and enjoy in the Crescent City.

-Craft cocktail connoisseurs, European enthusiasts and fans of R&B, hip-hop + funk - July is the perfect month for you to visit New Orleans!
-The middle of summer is filled with one-of-a-kind events and festivals that can only be found in the Crescent City, no matter how you spend your visit to New Orleans in July it is sure to be a memorable one.
+Art-lovers, cocktail enthusiasts and culture-seekers - July is the perfect month for you to visit New Orleans!
+The middle of summer is filled with one-of-a-kind events and festivals that can only be found in the Crescent City.
+No matter how you spend your visit to New Orleans in July, it's sure to be a memorable one.

-Two of New Orleans favorite local events are inspired by European history and traditions.
 As the U.S city with the most French influence in the country, it only makes sense that New Orleans honors its French influence with its own celebration.
-Bastille Day Fete is a weekend-long event presented by the Alliance Française de La Nouvelle-Orléans.
-Enjoy French cuisine and cooking demonstrations, music, activities and more!
+Celebrate Bastille Day with a block party in the Esplanade Ridge Neighborhood on July 10.
+Enjoy French cuisine, arts and crafts, music and a costume contest.

 Once a year, Spain makes its way to New Orleans’ Arts + Warehouse District for the annual Running of the Bulls.
-Known as Encierro de Pamploma in Spain, a key difference between the two events is New Orleanians run away from New Orleans Roller Derby Girls instead of real bulls.
+Known as Encierro de Pamplona in Spain, a key difference between the two events is New Orleanians run away from New Orleans Roller Derby Girls instead of real bulls.
 This annual activity pays homage to the Spanish influence throughout New Orleans.
 Running of the Bulls and surrounding events are July 8-10, 2022.

 Hot and steamy!
 July is when New Orleans really starts to heat up.
 If you’re planning on visiting in July, opt for light and airy clothing.
 Make sure to bring out your best red for the Running of the Bulls!
 There’s a chance of a few light showers so umbrellas are a good idea just in case.